Japsterr/DisplayDeck/PROJECT_PLAN.md

     * [X] Authentication (`/auth/register`, `/auth/login`) - JWT-based with password hashing
     * [X] Media Upload Workflow (using pre-signed URLs with MinIO) - Pre-signed URL generation
     * [X] Device-specific endpoints (`/device/config`, `/device/logs`) - Configuration and logging endpoints
-    * **Note:** All Task 4 services implemented and compiling successfully, but XData service registration issue preventing API endpoint access (404 errors)

 ### Phase 2: Deployment & Infrastructure

 *   [ ] **Task 5:** Prepare for Linux deployment.
     *   [ ] Create `Dockerfile` for the PAServer.
     *   [ ] Configure Delphi IDE with a Linux Connection Profile.
-    *   [ ] Create the `TMS XData Web Application` project targeting Apache/Linux.
+    *   [ ] Keep the Linux build pipeline and Docker packaging up to date.
 *   [ ] **Task 6:** Containerize the API for production.
     *   [ ] Create `Dockerfile` for the final API server (Apache + .so module).
 *   [ ] **Task 7:** Implement a robust database migration strategy.